Jaykold/dry-bean-predictor/README.md

 # MLOps-project
-This is capstone project for MLOps-zoomcamp 2024
+This is my capstone project for MLOps-zoomcamp 2024